iTwin/itwinjs-core/core/frontend-devtools/README.md

   * "both": Both volume and content boxes.
   * "children": For each tile, draw a box around the volume of each of its child tiles, color-coded such that green indicates an empty child tile and blue a non-empty child tile.
   * "sphere": Bounding sphere representing the full range of each tile.
+* `fdt time tile load` - Purges all tile trees from memory and reloads the contents of the selected viewport.
+Outputs to the notifications center the time elapsed once all tiles required for the view are loaded and displayed.
 * `fdt hilite settings` - Modifies the hilite settings for the selected viewport.
 If no arguments are specified, it resets them to the defaults.
 Otherwise, each argument modifies an aspect of the current settings:
   * "r", "g", or "b": An integer in [0..255] specifying the red, green, or blue component of the hilite color.
   * "v", "h": The visible or hidden ratio in [0..1].